andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Send Results BCC
 ================

-Enter email addresses here if you want the form to be sent in blank carbon copy.
+Enter email addresses here if you want the form to be sent in blind carbon copy.

 .. index:: Reply To this address